sanketghosh/DALL-E-2.0/README.md

 ## _Credits_

-The DALL-E-2.0 model was created by OpenAI.
-This repository contains an implementation of the model by Sanket Ghosh.
+The DALL.E-2.0 model was created by [OpenAI](https://openai.com/product/dall-e-2).
+This repository contains an implementation of the model by [Sanket Ghosh](github.com/sanketghosh).

 ## _License_